MiningTheSkies/Full_Waveform_Modeling_Across_Scales/README.md

-# GPGN598B_full-waveform-modeling-across-scales
-Class work for Full-Waveform Modeling Across Scales, GPGN 598B
+# Full Waveform Modeling Across Scales

-This repo is for Sterling Barstow Loza's course work for GPGN 598B, Full-Waveform Modeling Across Scales, a geophysics course taught at the Colorado School of Mines by Dr. Ebru Bozdag.
+This repo is for Sterling Barstow Lozalee's course work for GPGN 598B, Full-Waveform Modeling Across Scales, a graduate geophysics course taught at the Colorado School of Mines.